Keep Your Playgrounds Safe

 Anyone who performs hands-on playground safety inspections and maintenance, along with those who supervise playground maintenance staff, should attend this training.
 Participants, with experience ranging from just a few weeks up to 30 years, will find the two-day course practical and informative.
 Whether you've earned your CPSI or never plan to, this training is designed to bring practical information to park professionals who conduct high and low frequency inspections, repairs, corrective action and playground maintenance.

-For questions or further information regarding either of these trainings, contact us at 303-231-0943 or email@example.com.
+For questions or further information regarding either of these offerings, contact us at 303-231-0943 or firstname.lastname@example.org.